Prevent Contamination with a Reliable Bearing Seal

 Additionally, FAG SuperTac II Taconite Seals were designed as a drop-in fit into the seal grooves of SAF pillow blocks – including FAG and many other competitors’ brands – which eliminates the need for special housing features.

-With FAG SuperTac II Seals from Schaeffler, less is indeed more: Less contamination and less machine downtime, which equals more productivity and bigger profits!
+With FAG SuperTac II Seals from Schaeffler, less is indeed more: less contamination and machine downtime, which equals more productivity and bigger profits!
 Contact your local IBT branch to learn more.

 Share: